Extension of a Diophantine triple with the property $D(4)$: Proof of Theorem

-Various altered versions of Rickert's theorem from \cite{rickert} and results derived from it are often used when considering problems of $D(1)$-$m$-tuples and $D(4)$-$m$-tuples.
-In this paper we will use one of the results from \cite{bf_parovi} and we will give, without proof since it is similar as in the other versions, a new version which improves this result in some cases.
+Various versions of Rickert's theorem from \cite{rickert} and results derived from them are often used when considering problems of $D(1)$-$m$-tuples and $D(4)$-$m$-tuples.
+In this paper we will use a lemma from \cite{bf_parovi} and give a new version of that result, which improves it in some special cases.

 \begin{lemma}\cite[Lemmas 6 and 7]{bf_parovi} Let $\{a,b,c,d\}$ be a $D(4)$-quadruple, $a<b<c<d$ and $c>308.07a'b(b-a)^2a^{-1}$, where $a'=\max\{4a,4(b-a)\}$.
 Then